tlamedia/gtm-kit/readme.txt

 Yes!
 Pagespeed is one of our main focus points, and we strive to make the plugin compatible with full page caching.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/gtm-kit)

 == Changelog ==

 = 2.4.0 =